Checking is Checking is Checking?

 Before we get to that, let’s understand where checking is as a product, and why you would even consider making any changes to such a long-standing staple of banking.

 Sorry for the interruption, but you’ll want to take a look at this.
-A quick PDF read: 4 Easy Hacks to Increase Checking Revenue!
+A quick PDF read: 4 Easy Tips to Increase Checking Revenues!

 Traditional Checking Accounts Are Disappearing